Nilotinib (By mouth)

 - Swallow the capsule whole with water.
-If you cannot swallow the capsule whole, the capsules can be opened and the contents can be sprinkled in one teaspoon of applesauce.
+If you cannot swallow the capsule whole, you may open the capsule and sprinkle the contents over one teaspoon of applesauce.
 Swallow the mixture right away (within 15 minutes).
-Do not keep any of the mixture to use later.
+Do not save any of the mixture to use later.

 - Do not change your dose or stop using this medicine without checking first with your doctor.